CMWolfe922/PortfolioApp-Django/README.md

 - remember to migrate the tables.
 This time, don't add the app-specific flag.
 Later on I will need the `User` model that Django creates for you:

 `$ python manage.py migrate`

+# BLOG APP: Django Admin

+Since I am the only one who will be writing blog posts, there is no need to create a user interface to do so.
+I can just use Django's Admin tool which is really easy and convenient.

+To access Admin I have to add myself as a superuser.
+The reason is because I applied migrations project-wide instead of just for the blog app.
+Django has a built in user models and a user management system that lets me login to Admin.

+to get started type in the shell:
+`$ python manage.py createsuperuser`

+- Now I will have to create a username, email, and password.
+Once those are entered it will tell me te superuser was created. (even if I make a mistake I can just startover)